- What is Sirens?

 - Can I bring my child?
 Do you provide childcare?
 Do you have children’s activities?

 - How can I contact your staff if I have a question?
 When will I get a response?
 Can I call you?

 What is Sirens?

-Sirens is a conference about women in fantasy literature.
+Sirens is a conference about women and nonbinary people in fantasy literature.
 We are part scholarly conference, part enthusiastic convention, part networking weekend, and part personal retreat.
 We invite readers, scholars, librarians, educators, authors, and publishing professionals to attend and add their voices to our conference and our community.

 Why is the focus women in fantasy literature?

-Our conference team believes strongly that women’s place in fantasy literature—as readers, as authors, as professionals, even as characters—is a vital, vibrant topic for discussion and debate.
-Some of our favorite books are fantasy works by women authors and some of our favorite people are women and nonbinary people who read, write, or work with fantasy literature—and we hope you feel the same!
+Our conference team believes strongly that women’s and nonbinary people’s place in fantasy literature—as readers, as authors, as professionals, even as characters—is a vital, vibrant topic for discussion and debate.
+Some of our favorite books are fantasy works by women and nonbinary authors, and some of our favorite people are women and nonbinary people who read, write, or work with fantasy literature—and we hope you feel the same!

 Who should attend Sirens?

-We hope that readers, scholars, librarians, educators, authors, and publishing professionals with an interest in women in fantasy literature will consider joining us.
-Men and individuals of other genders are absolutely welcome to attend.
+We hope that readers, scholars, librarians, educators, publishing professionals, and authors with an interest in gender and fantasy literature will consider joining us.
 Since Sirens is a conference designed for adults, all attendees need to be at least 18 years old on October 21, 2021 (or on October 19, 2021, to attend the Sirens Studio).

 Does Sirens have a anti-harassment policy?

 Sirens expects that everyone, both online and at Sirens, will behave and communicate respectfully and with an awareness of others.
 We do encourage extensive discussion, debate, and disagreement at Sirens, but we firmly believe that disagreement need not come with hate, intimidation, or harassment.
 Our anti-harassment policy prohibits a wide range of disrespectful behavior, and allows us to eject violators from our space, both online and at the conference.
 Please note that everyone using Sirens’s space, both online and at the conference, must comply with our anti-harassment policy.